lyubogankov/adventofcode2022/day08/README.md

 **tl;dr**: A counting problem!
 [Learned about Python `slice`s](#solution-1) to generalize my solution and reduce code repetition.
 Made some pretty command-prompt pictures and [my first-ever gif](#making-a-gif-of-top-100-scenic-scoring-trees-not-visible-from-exterior)!

+If possible, please view this document on a landscape monitor to fully appreciate the images!

 ## Part One